phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Setup Overview
 The Phoronix Test Suite supports Linux, Apple macOS, Microsoft Windows, Solaris, Hurd, BSD, and other operating system environments.
 The only Linux distribution-specific code deals with the external dependencies support feature that are set by individual test profiles.
 If you are not running one of the supported Linux distributions, Solaris, BSD, or macOS, you may need to install a package manually (as instructed by the Phoronix Test Suite) in order for a test to run.
 An example of an external dependency would be GCC and the OpenGL Utility Toolkit being needed for test profiles that build an OpenGL benchmark from source-code.

-Among the distributions where the Phoronix Test Suite has been officially tested include Ubuntu, Fedora, Mandriva / Mageia, Gentoo, PCLinuxOS, Arch Linux, Pardus, OpenSuSE, Optware, webOS, Zenwalk, CentOS, Red Hat Enterprise Linux, Oracle Linux, Scientific Linux, Debian, Mint, MEPIS, Alpine Linux, Void Linux, Intel Clear Linux, and Amazon Linux EC2.
+Among the distributions where the Phoronix Test Suite has been officially tested include Ubuntu, Fedora, Mandriva / Mageia, Gentoo, PCLinuxOS, Arch Linux, Pardus, OpenSuSE, Optware, webOS, Zenwalk, CentOS, Red Hat Enterprise Linux, Oracle Linux, Scientific Linux, Debian, Mint, Alpine Linux, Void Linux, Intel Clear Linux, and Amazon Linux EC2.

-Among the tested BSD distributions are FreeBSD, PC-BSD, NetBSD, OpenBSD, Debian GNU/kFreeBSD, and DragonflyBSD.
-Tested Solaris distributions include OpenSolaris, Solaris Express 11, Oracle Solaris 11, OpenIndiana, Illumos, and Nexenta.
+Among the tested BSD distributions are FreeBSD, NetBSD, OpenBSD, and DragonflyBSD.
+Tested Solaris distributions include Oracle Solaris 11, OpenIndiana, and Illumos.

 ## Dependencies
 The only required dependency for the Phoronix Test Suite is PHP 5.3 or newer.
 On Linux distributions, the needed package is commonly called *php5-cli* or *php-cli* or *php7* or *php* .
 It is important to note that only PHP for the command-line is needed and not a web server (Apache) or other packages commonly associated with PHP and its usage by web-sites.
 The PHP5 version required is PHP 5.3+ and can also be found at [www.php.net](http://www.php.net/) .
-PHP 7 is fully supported by the Phoronix Test Suite as well as HHVM.
+PHP 7 and PHP 8 are also fully supported by the Phoronix Test Suite.

 The *phoronix-test-suite.bat* Windows launcher for the Phoronix Test Suite will automatically download and setup PHP on the local system if PHP is not present already.